slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 If you ask them why did they asked you for an interview, they will describe your strengths.

 <!--
+- trabalhar de porta aberta vs trabalhar à porta fechada
+- jobs that are specialized are boring.
+- Oh, this is an easy one.
+When people say a child is talented they mean he or she is a good learner.
+But a talented adult is a good do-er.
+High potential people who fail to make an impact are stuck in child-mode, because that is what they were always praised for.
-Jobs are like clothes.
+- Jobs are like clothes.
 There is no "wrong job".
 There are jobs which fit now, and all other jobs.

-From the point of view of a noob.
-I might be completely wrong:
-- Tech marketability is important WHEN you are below average (my case).
+- From the point of view of a noob.
+I might be completely wrong: Tech marketability is important WHEN you are below average (my case).
 Otherwise any technology will grant you a job: if you know how to program, all languages are easy to pick.
 In my case, I'm still between React and Vue.
 While I prefer Vue, all jobs ask for React.

-work smart not harder but hard still.
+- work smart not harder but hard still.

 3. Always Focus on Delivering More Value than Expected